Ololade117/Marvel/README.md

 # Marvel
 Marvel is your BFF.
-She knows all about and she is ready to talk.
+She knows all about you and she is ready to talk.